endoflife-date/endoflife.date/products/docker-engine.md

 > Containers are isolated from one another and bundle their own software, libraries and
 > configuration files.

-Docker Engine is supported by the [Moby Community](https://docs.docker.com/engine/install/#support), and as such - there's no list of supported releases.
+Docker Engine is supported by the [Moby Community](https://docs.docker.com/engine/install/#support).
-This page uses the [Open milestones](https://github.com/moby/moby/milestones) as a guide for which releases are still getting fixes.

-Microsoft is committed to maintaining the 20.10 branch in public.
+The list of all supported releases is documented at <https://github.com/moby/moby/blob/master/project/BRANCHES-AND-TAGS.md>.